-- 36. The modeling process assessed the performance of each basic option against all of the objectives.
+The modelling process assessed the performance of each basic option against all of the objectives.
 Predictably, combinations of options tended to perform better than any singular option.
 A series of combinations, forming discrete packages of policies and projects, were refined for further analysis to find those which performed best against the objectives.
-This process was repeated until two candidate strategic packages emerged: - a basic strategy low costs, no additional pricing - an enhanced strategy medium cost, modest additional pricing. - 37.
+This process was repeated until two candidate strategic packages emerged:

+- a basic strategy low cost, no additional pricing - an enhanced strategy medium cost, modest additional pricing.

 The proposals in each of these packages are interdependent.
-This robust technical process means that analysing individual projects against objectives will not give a true indication of their worth; or conversely, individual projects, on their own, will not achieve the Strategy's objectives. - 38.
-The modelling for the enhanced strategy showed a significantly better performance in terms of accessibility and economic development.
-Under current criteria, however, the proposals in this strategy, would not be affordable or fundable.
+This robust technical process means that analysing individual projects against objectives may not give a true indication of their worth; or conversely, individual projects, on their own, will not necessarily achieve the Strategy's objectives.

+The modelling for the enhanced Strategy showed a significantly better performance in terms of accessibility and economic development.
+Under current criteria, however, the proposals in this strategy would not be affordable or fundable.
 Initial consultation with stakeholders represented on the Regional Land Transport Committee confirmed a preference for the enhanced strategy.
+The Committee, exercising political judgement, favoured modest additional pricing over full economically efficient pricing.
 This proposed Strategy develops policies and projects based on the enhanced strategy option.
 While the package was developed for a twenty year period, it has been prioritised (by sequence of work required) to a five year set of proposals which are the first step towards the twenty year vision.

-39. The detailed analysis has been written up in a series of technical papers.
+The detailed analysis has been written up in a series of technical papers.
 These papers along with others relating to the Strategy development can be viewed at or purchased from the Regional Council.
-A complete set of documents is set out in the Appendix 1 to this Strategy document
+A complete set of documents is set out in the Appendix 1 to this strategy document.